nyannko/baojunwang/people.md

                     Research Investigator
                     <br>
                     <br>
-                    Foundational and Applied Research of Synthetic Gene Circuits<br>
+                    Foundational and applied research of synthetic genetic circuits<br>
-                    Using synthetic gene circuits as a tool to study the principles of biology and to develop novel biomedicine
+                    Using genetic circuits as a tool to study principles of biological systems and to develop novel biomedicine
                     <br>
                     <br>
                     Email: nanzhou@zju.edu.cn